- Managing and governing

 Susan Edwards is currently Glamorgan Archivist, head of a joint service covering a large and populous area of south Wales.
 She has worked in local authority and university archives in both England and Wales during her career, she led the move into Glamorgan's new building and she has been involved in several successful Heritage Lottery funded projects.
 A former chair of ARCW, she has been a member of CyMAL's Advisory Council since its inception.

-Mary Ellis is currently Head of Archives Development at CyMAL, the Welsh Government Division responsible for museums, archives and libraries.
+Mary Ellis is currently Head of Archives Development at the Welsh Government Museums, Archives and Libraries Division.
 She is responsible for the development and implementation of policy in relation to archive services.
-She began her career with the Historical Manuscripts Commission and prior to joining CyMAL she was the Director of the postgraduate programmes in archive administration and records management at the Department of Information Studies, Aberystwyth University.
+She began her career with the Historical Manuscripts Commission and prior to joining the Welsh Government Museums, Archives and Libraries Division she was the Director of the postgraduate programmes in archive administration and records management at the Department of Information Studies, Aberystwyth University.

 Rachel Hart has 30 years of experience in the archive sector, particularly in university archives in Scotland where she has worked since the mid-1980s.
 As Muniments Archivist at the University of St Andrews, she is also Deputy Head of the Special Collections Division of the University Library.
 She is Honorary Treasurer and Trustee of the Scottish Council on Archives and is a member of the Board of Directors of the Scottish Archive Network.
 She teaches Palaeography at St Andrews and by distance learning through the Centre for Archive and Information Studies at the University of Dundee.